 The platform of DETOX.live enables suppliers to demonstrate that they are actively testing their wastewater, and brands to show their relationship with these industry frontrunners.

-Suppliers who are registered on the ZDHC Gateway can contact a ZDHC Accepted Laboratory to test their factory wastewater in accordance with the ZDHC Wastewater Guidelines.
-The laboratory will then upload the results into the supplier's ZDHC Gateway account, and when the supplier reviews and accepts that data, it becomes visible on the ZDHC Gateway.
+Suppliers who are registered on the ZDHC Gateway can contact a ZDHC Approved Wastewater Laboratory to test their factory wastewater in accordance with the ZDHC Wastewater Guidelines.
+The Wastewater Laboratory will then upload the results into the supplier's ZDHC Gateway account, and when the supplier reviews and accepts that data, it becomes visible on the ZDHC Gateway.
 Automatically, a colour-coded status of their progress (red, amber, or green) is then also indicated on the public DETOX.Live map.

 DETOX.Live indicates how well a supplier is doing, by providing insights on test reports uploaded to the ZDHC Gateway and giving suppliers a colour-coded indicator of success.
 A green indicator on the DETOX.Live map means a facility has met the requirements of ZDHC’s Wastewater Guidelines.
 Red means it has not.
 Yellow means that while the requirements were not met, corrective actions are being taken.